The 15 Customer Success Metrics That Actually Matter

 You can compare this value over time to determine whether your customers are succeeding with your products or not.
 This is particularly helpful for SaaS businesses that operate on a subscription model.

-One additional MRR metric that can be calculated is your expansion MRR.
+Pro tip: Pay special attention to expansion MRR.
 Expansion MRR shows you how much additional revenue you're generating from customers outside of their monthly subscriptions.
-This can give you a good idea of how effective your upgrades and customer loyalty programs are.
+This can give you a good idea of how effective your upgrades and customer loyalty programs are and is a sign of a healthy customer base.

 To calculate monthly recurring revenue, you just need to multiply your total number of monthly active customers by your average revenue per user.
 This should give you an idea of how much money you're generating each month.